TanNhuNguyen/HumanMetaMorphosis/Section_1_1_PythonEnvironmentalSettingUp/README.md

 - Installation of Visual Studio Code on Microsoft Windows
 - Installation of Windows Terminal on Microsoft Windows
 - Examples of how to install numpy or other packages for python using pip in Terminal
+- How to create a *.py file inside a folder and begin to code with Visual Studio Code and run Using Windows Terminal

 ## 1. Installation of Python on Microsoft Windows